Wiley G. Clarkson, Architect

 1200 University Drive

-The original school was called the the West Side High School.
-The Van Zandt ISD originally ordered this school built as a high school and Clarkson called it the Van Zandt High in references he made to it in his papers creating some confusion as Fort Worth ISD also had a school named Van Zandt.
+The original school at this location was called West Side High School, which was part of the Van Zandt ISD.
+The Van Zandt ISD originally ordered this school built as a high school and it was called the Van Zandt High in references he made to it in his papers.
 It was used as a high school for only one year when Van Zandt ISD became a part of the Fort Worth ISD.
-The Fort Worth ISD re-purposed the school as an elementary school and re-named it to West Van Zandt Elementary School.
-The FWISD eventually built their Administration Building behind the school to the west of the school building.
-The school was eventually closed in 1964.
-Both buildings were eventually torn down and the vacant land turned into a public park for the cultural district.
+The Fort Worth ISD re-purposed the school and re-named it West Van Zandt Elementary School.
+The FWISD eventually built their Administration building behind the school to the west.
+It ceased being used as an elementary school in 1964 and stood vacant until after the FWISD had moved to their present location.
+Both buildings were then torn down and the vacant land turned into a park area for the cultural district.

 McLean Jr. High School/Paschal High School